 The recommendations about the best environment for the child, safety issues, special needs, and the size of the group (if you care for more than one child) should be considered.

 As a grandparent, your role is unique and important.
 You are not just "another babysitter."
 You have a fundamental connection, providing the continuity between generations that your grandchild will come to understand and respect.

-Take advantage of this irreplaceable role.
-Your involvement with your grandchild, introducing her to your own world, is especially valuable.
+- Take advantage of this irreplaceable role.
+Your involvement with your grandchild, introducing him to your own world, is especially valuable.
 Treasure it.

-- Provide another set of eyes to evaluate the quality of the center or sitter, which will help your grandchild's parents feel secure in their own choice of a child care setting.
+- Provide another set of eyes to evaluate the quality of the center or sitter.
+This will help your grandchild's parents feel secure in their own choice of a child care setting.

-By the way, if you've accepted the responsibility of picking up or dropping off your grandchild at regular times, introduce yourself to the responsible person at that site and provide them with your telephone number as a contact person.
+Note: If you've accepted the responsibility of picking up or dropping off your grandchild at regular times, introduce yourself to the responsible person at that site and provide them with your telephone number as a contact person.

 As you know, times have changed, although caring love is still the universal and timeless ingredient in helping children to thrive.

 Educate yourself on the new medical discoveries since you raised your own children by asking your grandchild's parents to share information.
 The medical profession has learned a lot about having infants sleep safely on their backs and on safer over-the-counter medications for illnesses, as well as many other things.
 It keeps us young to learn new things.